 Register to a remote API server¶

 - On the remote crowdsec server, run:

 - On the local API server, validate the machine by running the command:

 $ sudo cscli machines list # to get the name of the new registered machine

 Configure listen URL¶

-If you want your local API to be used by a remote crowdsec, it is possible to modify the URL it listen on.
+If you would like your local API to be used by a remote crowdsec you will need to modify the URL it listens on.

 listen_uri option in the main configuration file.

 Then see how to configure your crowdsec to use a remote API.